googlefonts/fontelemetry/README.md

-# fb-reporter
+# fontelemetry
 A free, open reporting library and toolset for typeface development

 ## License

-Copyright 2019 The Font Bakery Reporter Authors
+Copyright 2019 The Fontelemetry Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.